DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Advanced TEI ConceptsJulia Flanders

-[This offering has 7 spots remaining (3 December)] This workshop offers an intensive, advanced exploration of the Text Encoding Initiative Guidelines as a system for modeling humanities information.
+[This offering is now full (14 January)] This workshop offers an intensive, advanced exploration of the Text Encoding Initiative Guidelines as a system for modeling humanities information.
 We will focus in turn on topics including the TEI class system, stronger ways to formalize your TEI data, the role and representation of interpretation in markup, and uses of stand-off annotation.
 Hands-on work will focus on the participants’ own projects, approached through the lens of the workshop topics.
 This course is aimed at those who are interested in the TEI from a theoretical as well as a practical perspective, including those who want to gain a better understanding of markup for teaching purposes.
 Participants will come away with a deeper and more expert understanding of the Guidelines and their use as a powerful representational tool.

 This course assumes a firm prior grounding in XML and the TEI Guidelines, either from an introductory workshop or from intensive self-guided study and prior practice.